13 Ways to Get Your Blog Noticed & Boost Traffic

 4) Create really useful content

-You don’t need me to tell you that you have to create really useful content to increase traffic for your blog.
+You don’t need me to tell you that you have to create high quality content content to increase traffic for your blog.

-If users can’t find what they are looking for, or simply don’t find your content to be useful, they’ll bounce away—that’s what we call pogo sticking.
+If blog readers can’t find what they are looking for, or simply don’t find your content to be useful, they’ll bounce away—that’s what we call pogo sticking.

 According to Brian Dean from Backlinko, pogo sticking is: